bootdotdev/blog/content/javascript/c-sharp-vs-javascript.md

 That said, C# and .NET do support large-scale enterprise projects, web development, and even game development.

-JavaScript is more of a “great equalizer” among programming languages.
+JavaScript is more of a "great equalizer" among programming languages.
 It’s the [most used language by developers](https://insights.stackoverflow.com/survey/2021#technology) regardless of the field they work in, so if you don’t learn it now, at some point you probably will.

 JavaScript is easy to pick up as well.
 It has a much more fluid structure, being weakly, dynamically typed.
 However, it’s not as complex as C#.
 JavaScript also uses asynchronous programming with its call and response functions, as opposed to C# explicit multithreading.